HHOOSSPPEE/Summer2023_IntermediateDevelopment/Debriefs/Assignment1_MerryM.md

 ## **Debrief**
 Here is where I would write my 400 word debrief.
-Within my debrief, I make sure to answer all the required quesitons.
+Within my debrief, I make sure to answer all the required questions.

 ## **Self Evaluation**